2016 United States House of Representatives elections in Utah: Predictions

+Debate

 Results

+Bishop was re-elected with 65% of the vote.

 District 2

 The 2nd District stretches from the Summit County, Utah line and goes west to the Nevada border and down through St. George.
 It includes parts of Davis, Salt Lake, Sanpete, and Juab Counties.

-The current incumbent is Republican Chris Stewart who has represented the district since 2012.
+Incumbent Republican Chris Stewart, who had represented the district since 2012, ran for re-election.
 The district has a PVI of R+18.